Mitch Riley is an Australian performing artist living in Paris, France.

 Mitch has a Bachelor of Music Studies (Classical singing) from the Sydney Conservatorium of Music (2011).
-Between 2016 and 2018, Mitch studied theatre at L’École Internationale de Théâtre Jacques Lecoq, Paris; clown with Hervé Langlois (Royal Clown Company) and Vincent Rouche (Compagnie du Moment); and marionettes, manipulation and movement with Eric de Sarria and Nancy Rusek (La Compagnie Philippe Genty), Camille Trouvé (Les Anges au Plafond), and Jean-Louis Heckel, Sarah Helley and Einat Landais (La NEF); clown with Vincent Rouche (Compagnie du Moment); and Topeng (Balinese dance and mask theatre) with Frédéric Tellier.
+Mitch has also studied theatre at L’École Internationale de Théâtre Jacques Lecoq, Paris; clown with Hervé Langlois (Royal Clown Company) and Vincent Rouche (Compagnie du Moment); and marionettes, manipulation and movement with Eric de Sarria and Nancy Rusek (La Compagnie Philippe Genty), Camille Trouvé (Les Anges au Plafond), and Jean-Louis Heckel, Sarah Helley and Einat Landais (La NEF).

 Current and upcoming projects